Three arrested following fatal collision, A46 near Stratford - Stratford Herald

-POLICE have arrested three men aged 23, 22 and 24 of no fixed abode on suspicion of causing death by dangerous driving following a fatal collision on the A46 near Stratford early on Tuesday 30 April 2019.
+POLICE have arrested three men aged 23, 22 and 24 of no fixed abode on suspicion of causing death by dangerous driving following a fatal collision on the A46 near Stratford-upon-Avon early on Tuesday 30th April.
 One of the three men, the driver, was also further arrested on suspicion of drink driving.

 The three men are currently in police custody awaiting questioning later today.